 WHAT IS THE BANKRUPTCY PROCESS IN CANADA?

-People often ask “What is the bankruptcy process in Canada?“If it is determined that a Consolidation Loan is not possible, and an Informal Arrangement or Proposal cannot be made, the most responsible action to take is a Bankruptcy.
+People often ask “What is the bankruptcy process in Canada?“If it is determined that a Debt Consolidation Loan is not possible, and an Informal Arrangement or Consumer Proposal cannot be made, the most responsible action to take is declaring Bankruptcy in Canada.
 The first step is the initial Assessment which determined the need for bankruptcy.

 This first step is critical in determining that this is the only viable alternative.
 The moment the papers are signed, your are immediately relieved from having to deal directly with your creditors.
 Every phone call or correspondence is referred to our office.
 No one can sue you or garnish your wages.